-As water seeps through mineral based building materials, like brick, stucco and cement block, it dissolves salts which leaves powder-like deposits on the surface.
+As water seeps through mineral-based building materials, like brick, stucco and cement block, it dissolves salts and leaves powder-like deposits on the surface.
 The crystalline deposits are generally harmless, but if stucco is painted, the expanding salts caused by efflorescence may cause the surface treatments to blister and delaminate.
 The unique composition of Acryl-A-Seal eliminates water infiltration, protecting mineral-based substrates.

 Acryl-A-Seal Stops Brick Staining

 Bone Dry’s Acryl-A-Seal repels contaminants in brick and mortar structures while protecting fading from the sun’s UV rays.
 Without proper treatment like Acryl-A-Seal, efflorescence and mold growth can result from the infiltration of water.

 Brick structures may also suffer from calcium carbonate or silicate deposits, which appear as crusty white formations or discolorations on the surface.
 Acryl-A-Seal treatments mitigate moisture leading to such deposits and more, like:

 - Manganese Stain – a brown discoloration originating in the mortar between bricks.
 Manganese oxide is used to color brown, tan, gray or black brick; as it dissolves it can work its way to the surface.